jpiaszynski/DelayDiscounting/README.md

 and immediate reward happen to be the same at any point, any number can be used as this cell will be ignored).
 If given a csv, the program will immediately compute the statistics.
 If available, the user can also supply a set of pre-calculated indifference points.
 If desired, the delay lengths and immediate reward amounts can also be changed.
-On the command line, type:
+To run, type the following on the command line:

 python DelayDiscounting.py